JnyJny/blynclight/README.rst

 **blynclight** is a Python 3 package that provides bindings for the `Embrava`_ BlyncLight family of products.
-These bindings have been tested on MacOS and Linux using an Embrava V30 USB connected light.
+These bindings have been tested on MacOS and Linux using Embrava models V30, and BLYNCUSB40S-181 USB connected lights.

 Install